 You can find a variety of wood carvings, bronze sculptures, batiks, wall hangings, leather goods, jewellery and the famous Beninese appliqué banners.

-Visas can be issued by the Benin consulate in London.
 Please note however that visas are valid for three months from date of issue.
 If you send your application by post or courier, it will be returned the same.

 VISITORS WILL REQUIRE THE FOLLOWING: